shaneoh10/ms3-precise-calibration/TESTING.md

 ### User Feedback

 I asked some of my friends and family to use the application and provide me with some feedback on their experience.
-I received positive feedback with regards to user friendliness and there were no reports of any bugs from users.
-A few of my friends who tried out the application are currently employed in calibration roles and they reported that it was easy for them to use and understand the application and that they would be happy to use this application in their current job.
+I received positive feedback in regard to user-friendliness and there were no reports of any bugs from users.
+A few of my friends who tried out the application are currently employed in calibration roles, and they reported that it was easy for them to use and understand the application and that they would be happy to use this application in their current job.
 This positive feedback from real users is further evidence that the project goals have been met.